CDAT/cdms/docs/source/manual/cdms_1.rst

 ^^^^^^^^

 A variable can be obtained from a file or collection of files, or can be generated as the result of a computation.

-Files can be in any of the self- describing formats netCDF, HDF, GrADS/GRIB (GRIB with a GrADS control file), or PCMDI DRS.
-(HDF and DRS support is optional, and is configured at the time CDAT is installed.)
-For instance, to read data from file sample.nc into variable u:
+Files can be in any of theself- describing formats:

+    netCDF, HDF, GrADS/GRIB (GRIB with a GrADS control file), or PCMDI DRS.

+**Note:**    (HDF and DRS support is optional, and is configured at the time CDAT is installed.)

+For instance, to read datafrom file sample.nc into variable u:

 .. testsetup:: *